 In addition, regional management should periodically assess completion of the required periodic core decommissioning inspections at each facility.
-This assessment should include a review of whether executed as outlined by the staff, and where deviations from the inspection plan exist, they should be justified and accounted for in a manner acceptable to regional management.
-Per the performance plan requirements, a minimum of 80 percent of the required periodic core decommissioning inspections are to be completed at each decommissioning facility across all Regions
+This assessment should include a review of whether inspections were executed as outlined by the staff, and where deviations from the inspection plan exist, they should be justified and accounted for in a manner acceptable to regional management.
+Per the performance plan requirements, a minimum of 80 percent of the required periodic core decommissioning inspections are to be completed at each decommissioning facility across all Regions (Regions should strive to accomplish all core procedures annually per site).

-06. Management Communication with Licensee Representatives and Public Outreach
+06.07 Management Communication with Licensee Representatives and Public Outreach